-Step 10 - Install brake pads (DO NOT SKIP THIS STEP)
+Step 11 - Install brake pads (DO NOT SKIP THIS STEP)

-- Slide the included AP Racing brake pads into the calipers.
-They should fit snugly, but you should not have to hammer them in.
-Also make sure the pads are sitting flush with the top surface of the disc.
-If you do not install your pads during this step, you will potentially have a big mess on your hands when you attempt to bleed your brakes! - Using a 6mm hex wrench, reinstall the pad retention bolts removed in Step 7 above.
-Torque to 11 ft/lbs (15Nm)
+- Slide the brake pads into the calipers.
+Make sure the pads are sitting flush with the top surface of the disc.
+If you do not install your pads during this step, you will potentially have a big mess on your hands when you attempt to bleed your brakes! - Using a 6mm hex wrench, reinstall the pad retention bolts and blocks removed in Step 9 above or the optional Essex pad retention blocks. - Torque to 11 lb-ft (15Nm)